Tab Hunter: Personal life

 Hunter seriously pondered marrying his Lafayette Escadrille costar Etchika Choureau as they grew closer, but decided against it as that would not be living true to himself.
-Additionally, Joan Perry, a close friend of his, proposed to him after her divorce from Laurence Harvey, but he rejected her as he wanted their relationship to remain platonic.
+Additionally, Joan Perry, a close friend of his, proposed to him after her divorce from Laurence Harvey, but he refused as he wanted their relationship to remain platonic.

 Hunter was raised in his mother's Catholic faith.
 Except for a period in his youth, Hunter was a practicing Catholic for the rest of his life.
-When asked about his Jewish identity, due to his father and partner/spouse being Jewish, Hunter stated that he did not identify as Jewish.
+Hunter, whose father and husband were Jewish, was questioned about his own identity and responded that he did not consider himself Jewish.
 Hunter was an avid horse owner.

 Death

-On July 8, 2018, three days shy of his 87th birthday, Hunter died after suffering cardiac arrest that arose from complications related to deep vein thrombosis.
-According to his partner, Allan Glaser, Hunter's death was "sudden and unexpected."
+On July 8, 2018, three days before his 87th birthday, Hunter died from a cardiac arrest caused by complications of deep vein thrombosis.
+According to his husband, Allan Glaser, Hunter's death was "sudden and unexpected."